-“Plastic Pirates” – young people aged 10 to 16 working in project teams – are going to collect data on plastic litter in and along waterways throughout Germany.
+“Plastic Pirates” – young people aged 10 to 16 working in project groups – are going to collect data on plastic litter in and along waterways throughout Germany.
 How much and what types of plastic litter can be found?
 Where are particularly large amounts of waste piling up?
 What role do velocity and depth of water play?
-The "Plastic Pirates" will use scientific methods to filter, weigh, count and document the results on a digital map of Germany.
+The "Plastic Pirates" will use scientific methods to filter, count and document the results on a digital map of Germany.

-The data will then be processed by the Kiel Research Workshop (Kieler Forschungswerkstatt), where researchers will draw conclusions as to which river sections are especially polluted with plastics and how pollution builds up from river source to river mouth.
-This will allow protection measures to be developed which not only benefit the rivers and oceans but ultimately also us.
+The data will then be processed by the Kiel Research Workshop (Kieler Forschungswerkstatt), where researchers will draw conclusions as to which river sections are especially polluted with plastics and how pollution builds up from the river source to the river mouth.
+This will allow protection measures to be developed which will not only benefit the rivers and oceans but ultimately also us.

 “Plastic Pirates” is a citizen science campaign which contributes to research on the distribution of macro- and microplastics along German rivers.
 Citizen science projects allow interested people to get involved directly in the research process, and means that scientific professionals work hand in hand with the general public.